LJeabRM/KnapsackProblemAlgorithms-c/README.md

 4. [**Greedy Algorithm**](Greedy): Heuristic method that prioritizes items with the highest value-to-weight ratio.
 5. [**Simulated Annealing (SA)**](Simulated%20Annealing): Optimization method inspired by annealing in metallurgy.
 6. [**Iterative Improvement (IP)**](Iterativeimprovement): Improves an initial solution iteratively until no better solution is found.
-7. [**Project Knapsack**](Project_Knapsack): A project-specific implementation to solve the Knapsack problem with additional features, such as integration of multiple algorithms for comparison.
+7. [**Project Knapsack**](Project_Knapsack): A project-specific implementation to solve the Knapsack problem, integrating multiple algorithms for comparison.
+It includes Genetic Algorithm (GA) with Iterative Improvement (IP) and a time limit feature for optimizing the solution within a specified runtime.

 ---